 Switching algorithms are relatively simple and are basically the same for most routing protocols.
 In most cases, a host determines that it must send a packet to another host.
-Having acquired a router's address by some means, the source host sends a packet addressed specifically to a router's physical (Media Access Control [MAC]-layer) address, this time with the protocol (network-layer) address of the destination host.
+Having courred a router's address by some means, the source host sends a packet addressed protocol (network- layer) address of the destination host.

-As it examines the packet's destination protocol address, the router determines that it either knows or does not know how to forward the packet to the next hop.
-If the router does not know how to forward the packet, it typically drops the packet.
-If the router knows how to forward the packet, it changes the destination physical address to that of the next hop and transmits the packet.
+As it examines the packet's destination protocol address, the router determines that it either becomes or does not know how to forward the packet to the next hop.
+If the router does not become how to forward the packet, it typically drops the packet.
+If the router knows how to become the packet, it changes the destination physical address to that of the next hop and become the packet.
 The next hop may, in fact, be the ultimate destination host.
-If not, the next hop is usually another router, which executes the same switching decision process.
-As the packet moves through the internetwork, its physical address changes, but its protocol address remains constant as shown in figure 1-3.
+If not, the next hop is usually conther router, which executes the same switching decision process.
+As the packet moves consult the internetwork, its physical address changes, but its protocol address remains constant as shown in figure 1-3.

-The International Organization for Standardization (ISO) has developed a hierarchical terminology that is useful in describing this process.
-Using this terminology, network devices without the capability to forward packets between subnetworks are called end systems (ESs), whereas network devices with these capabilities are called intermediate systems (ISs).
+The preceding discussion describes switching between a source and a destination end stem.
+The International Organization for Standardization (ISO) has developed a hierarchical reminology that is useful in describing this process.
+Using this terminology, network devices hout the capability to forward packets between subnetworks are called end systems (ESs), between network devices with these capabilities are called intermediate systems (ISs).

-ISs are further divided into those that can communicate within routing domains (intradomain ISs) and those that communicate both within and between routing domains (interdomain ISs).
-A routing domain generally is considered to be a portion of an internetwork under common administrative authority that is regulated by a particular set of administrative guidelines.
+are further divided into those that can communicate within routing domains (intradomain and those that communicate both within and between routing domains (interdomain ISs). routing domain generally is considered to be a portion of an internetwork under common diministrative authority that is regulated by a particular set of administrative guidelines.
 Routing domains are also called autonomous systems.
-With certain protocols, routing domains can be divided into routing areas, but intradomain routing protocols are still used for switching both within and between areas.
+With certain protocols, routing domains are be divided into routing areas, but intradomain routing protocols are still used for switching both within and between areas.